paigeweber13/fine-hardware-visualization/README.md

    `other similar tools` section.

 ### Memory
 Inspected assembly.
+Summary of findings:
+ - compared intrinsics and assignment with operator=
-Short answer is: yes, there is one read and one write instruction per iteration.
-Pertinent lines seem to include just two commands:
+ - There is one read and one write instruction per iteration in both cases
+ - data volumes as calculated from number of retired instructions are off by a factor of 2.
+Is this because the instructions only move *half* a cacheline for some reason?
+Is that even possible?
+A vector of doubles is 256 bytes, so half a cacheline.
+ - I was trying to use intrinsic for aligned values at unaligned addresses.
+   What is the behavior when this happens?
+ - when using operator=, volumes reported by likwid are higher and closer to manually calculated vallues

 ```
 vmovapd	(%r14,%rax,8), %ymm0	# MEM[base: array_12, index: j_31, step: 8, offset: 0B], _22